rhel-labs/learn-katacoda/selinux-containers/intro.md

-After completing this scenario, you will be able to run container images and generate SELinux profiles customized for your container usecase using Udica
+After completing this scenario, you will be able to run container images and generate SELinux profiles customized for your container usecases using Udica

 # Concepts included in this scenario:
 * Query the allow rules in the SELinux policy for the running container